CloudifySource/cloudify-recipes/services/play/README.md

 Here are a few of them:

 **Context Path**: By modifying the applicationCtxPath, you can set the context path of your application.

-You deployed application can then be accessed at http://DEPLOYED_APPLICATION_IP_ADDRESS:port/applicationCtxPath If you use a load balancer, you can access your application at http://LB_IP_ADDRESS:LB_PORT/applicationCtxPath.
+Your deployed application can then be accessed at http://DEPLOYED_APPLICATION_IP_ADDRESS:port/applicationCtxPath .

+If you use a load balancer, you can access your application at http://LB_IP_ADDRESS:LB_PORT/applicationCtxPath.

 Known issue : Currently, when you access your application via http://LB_IP_ADDRESS:LB_PORT/applicationCtxPath, you get an error "Action not found".

 Until we fix it, please use http://DEPLOYED_APPLICATION_IP_ADDRESS:port/applicationCtxPath for access.
 This doesn't prevent you from testing your application under load via the load balancer (http://LB_IP_ADDRESS:LB_PORT/applicationCtxPath).
 We are working on solving this problem.